0303 303 0303

 This can mean that relationships within the family or with friends can change, and children may need time to adapt.
 They also might have seen physical changes, such as weight loss or skin GvHD, which may have been hard for a child to process and understand.
 Talking about these things can make sure difficult feelings aren’t bottled up.

 Like adults, a child’s reaction to death can include sadness, anger and feeling lost, but they might not know the words to express how they feel.
 It may be helpful for you and your children to read books together which explore grief, such as Sad Book by Michael Rosen or The Heart and the Bottle by Oliver Jeffers.
-You can find lists of recommended reads on the Child Bereavement UK or Cruse Bereavement Care websites.
+You can find lists of recommended reads on the Child Bereavement UK or Cruse Bereavement Support websites.

 What support is available for children?